bendik-bruun-olsen/Cubedash/readme.md

 # Falling Boxes Game

-## Table of Contents
+Falling Boxes is a simple, interactive browser game created using JavaScript, HTML, and CSS.
+The objective is to maneuver a player box to avoid falling obstacles and achieve the highest score possible.
+The game is designed with adjustable difficulty levels and a responsive user interface.

 - [Features](#features)
 - [How It Works](#how-it-works)
 - [Controls](#controls)
 - [Difficulty Levels](#difficulty-levels)
 - [Technologies Used](#technologies-used)

-Falling Boxes is a simple, interactive browser game created using JavaScript, HTML, and CSS.
-The objective is to maneuver a player box to avoid falling obstacles and achieve the highest score possible.
-The game is designed with adjustable difficulty levels and a responsive user interface.

 ## Features